 General Summary of Fees:

-It is important that you fully understand the financial components involved with your participation in the Exchange Visitor Program before you accept a position and arrive in the U.S.
+It is important that you fully understand the financial components involved with your participation in the BridgeUSA Program before you accept a position and arrive in the U.S.

 All ITES Exchange Teachers are required to act in a financially responsible manner while in the U.S. which includes understanding any and all fees, costs, taxes, insurance, payroll deductions and living expenses etc. they may incur.
 This includes any additional expenses involved with family members who may join you in the U.S. under J-2 dependent visa status.